cnolan3/Cicada-16/HardwareSpec/System_Library.md

   - `R2.b`: Number of sprites to copy (1-64)
 - **Action:**
   1. Configures DMA Mode 1 (OAM Scanline DMA) and initiates high-speed transfer (2 cycles/byte).
-  2. Automatically calculates the OAM byte offset: `sprite_index × 8`
-  3. Transfers `num_sprites × 8` bytes to OAM starting at the specified sprite index.
+  2. Transfers `num_sprites × 8` bytes to OAM starting at the specified sprite index.
 - **Output:** None.
 - **Clobbered Registers:** R3 (used for internal calculations).
 - **Use case:** Update only active sprites, animate specific sprite groups.
 To update all 64 sprites, call with `R1 = 0, R2 = 64`.